October2001/ProLong/README.md

 * `pair_ppl_batch_size` - The batch size to be used for calculating pair perplexity
 * `sample_size` - The sample size to be used when calculating pair perplexity, if sample size is set to -1, then sampling strategy will not be used, all pairs will be calculated

+## ProLong Test Set
+**The toy test set constructed in the paper is relatively small.
+Subsequently, we will release a larger and more diverse ProLong Test Set to assist users in hyperparameter selection based on their experimental setups.**

 ## Citation

 If you find this repository helpful, please consider citing the following paper: